revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

 ---

-3. When do you use Local DateTime API and Zoned DateTime API in Java 8?
+3. When do you use `LocalDateTime` API and `ZonedDateTime` API in Java 8?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)